Friday, April 15, 2016

 “I will miss you too,” she said.
 “But missing you would be a lot easier to handle than the thought of losing you,” she added.

 Alexandra Herzl found it difficult to fall asleep that night.
 She read the letter from her daughter in Berlin three times and committed the contents to memory before putting it away in her chest.
-The half glass of brandy she had intended to be her only for the night led her to the second, and then to another, to the point where her head was swirling when the clock in the sitting room struck 02:00 hours.
+The half glass of brandy she had intended to be her only for the night led her to the second and then to another, to the point where her head was swirling when the clock in the sitting room struck 02:00 hours.
 Yet the urge to continue drinking would not go away.
 Perhaps another drink would help, she thought.

 Alexandra Herzl got up from bed for the umpteenth time, placed the glass on the stool and walked to the mirror.
 She looked at her reflection and concluded that the person staring back at her did not look fortunate at all.
-Her husband and her only son had sacrificed their lives in a purposeless war that ended with the German people in defeat and consumed by a festering sense of vengeance that was becoming frightening.
-She no longer found comfort in her long-held perception of Germans as a rational people.
+Her husband and her only son had sacrificed their lives in a purposeless war that ended with the German people defeated and consumed by a festering sense of vengeance that was becoming frightening.
+She no longer found comfort in her long-held perception of Germans as rational people.
 The quest for vengeance was blinding her people, threatening to throw them all into another abyss, perhaps a far worse one than the ordeal they went through during and after the Great War.

 And now, even her beloved grandson was fleeing the land of his birth, the land his ancestors had fought and died for.
 Worrying thoughts haunted her mind until the quietness of the morning sent her staggering back to her bed where she fell asleep minutes after she closed her eyes.

 Hans also had a hard time falling asleep that night.
-He drank a glass of whisky, ate cucumbers and even thought a glass of milk would help to soothe the feeling of unease that he was having a hard time dispelling.
-However, when he realized the futility of his efforts in overcoming his restlessness, he went for the encyclopedia again, hoping to get more information on Kamerun.
+He drank a glass of whisky, ate cucumbers, and even thought a glass of milk would help to soothe the feeling of unease that he was having a hard time dispelling.
+However, when he realized the futility of his efforts in overcoming his restlessness, he went for the encyclopedia again, hoping to get more information about Kamerun.
 He started with the territory’s history.

 The history of German colonial rule was even more explicit.
 Hans learned that Kamerun became a German colony in 1884, following its annexation by the German envoy Dr. Gustav Nachtigal.
 He found out that the other major colonial powers recognized Germany’s claim to the territory during the Berlin conference of that same year, and that German Kamerun took the shape of a territorial entity after 1884 through the great expeditions and explorations carried out by prominent figures in the history of the colony.
 The outsized figure of Dr. Zintgraff towered above the others in staking Germany’s claim to the territory.

-Hans also read about the great battles the German Colonial Army called the Schutztruppe—Protection Force—fought with less subservient ethnic groups, tribes, and clans of the land, notably the Bafut people.
-He reserved a great deal of admiration for the hardy explorers who penetrated the territory's inhospitable eastern forest regions to open up vast areas as far as the Kadei and Boumba rivers.
+Hans also read about the great battles the German Colonial Army called the Schutztruppe (Protection Force) fought with less subservient ethnic groups, tribes, and clans of the land, notably the Bafut people.
+He reserved a great deal of admiration for the hardy explorers who penetrated the territory's inhospitable eastern forest regions to open vast areas up as far as the Kadei and Boumba rivers.
 He was equally amazed by the speed with which the German colonial administration opened up the territory, a land they referred to as Germany’s “African Pearl”.

 Even so, Hans acknowledged the high price Kamerunians paid for the progress made under German colonial rule.
 The forced labor policies, forced requisition of land and the harsh reprisal against native opposition decimated villages, caused the deaths of thousands and moved populations to “alien parts.” of the land.
-His curiosity spiked further when he started reading about Martin Paul Samba and Rudolf Duala Manga Bell—two outstanding Kamerunians who distinguished themselves at the onset of the Great War.
-While Martin Paul Samba was a former top ranking soldier in the German Colonial Army, Rudolf Duala Manga Bell was the son of a Duala chief who signed the treaty recognizing German annexation of Kamerun.
+His curiosity spiked further when he started reading about Martin Paul Samba and Rudolf Duala Manga Bell — two outstanding Kamerunians who distinguished themselves at the onset of the Great War.
+While Martin Paul Samba was a former top-ranking soldier in the German Colonial Army, Rudolf Duala Manga Bell was the son of a Duala chief who signed the treaty recognizing the German annexation of Kamerun.
 He found it intriguing that the two former allies of the German colonial government studied in Germany.
 When he read about their execution in 1914 for conspiring with the foes of Germany, he concluded that their deaths marked the biggest scar Germany created on its former colony.

 The encyclopedia said little about the war itself, except for a brief mention of its early stages in German Kamerun.